Article by CanQualify.com

 Supplier, Contractor, and Vendor Prequalification

-When done correctly, contractor prequalification will reduce company risk, employee stress, and confusion regarding safety expectations.
+When done correctly, supplier and contractor prequalification will reduce company risk, employee stress, and confusion regarding safety expectations.

 Working with suppliers or third-party contractors to improve business operations and capabilities can certainly have its advantages.
 It can also have drawbacks often associated with increased exposure to risks.